Spring 2007 Fellows

 Dror finished his JD at Yale University.
 Following graduation, he clerked for Judge Kim McLane Wardlaw on the Ninth Circuit Court of Appeals.
 A graduate of Vassar College, he earned a BA in political science and was elected to Phi Beta Kappa.

 Previously, Dror was a senior research and policy fellow at the African American Policy Forum.
 In his work there he led teams in writing education and advocacy materials for affirmative action, and as a Compton Fellow, he designed and led workshops for high school students about affirmative action.
-He was also a planning committee member of the Anti-War Group at Vassar College and the founder and president of the Just Peace Group, a student group that sought to raise awareness about the Israeli and Palestinian peace movement.
+He was also a planning committee member of the Anti-War Group at Vassar College, the founder and president of the Just Peace Group, a student group that sought to raise awareness about the Israeli and Palestinian peace movement, and a Skadden Fellow at the ACLU Immigrants' Rights Project in New York.

 Dror plans to begin his career in human rights litigation and advocacy and later to become a professor of law, focusing on issues of social and racial justice.